• Skip to primary navigation

 Make Homemade Chicken Broth

-In a large pot, add a halved onion, 6 cardamom pods, a bay leaf, a whole chicken (about 3 lbs in size), and 10 cups of water.
-Bring to a boil, then turn the stove to medium and cook for about 1.5 hours covered.
+Add a halved onion, six cardamom pods, a bay leaf, a whole chicken (about 3 lbs in size), and 10 cups of water in a large pot.
+Bring to a simmer, then turn the stove to medium and cook for about 1.5 hours covered.
 Salt and pepper to taste.
 Remove from the heat once the chicken is falling off the bone.

 Separate the chicken from the broth using a bowl and strainer.
 Set the chicken broth aside.
 Once the whole chicken cools down, shred the chicken removing the bones and skin.
-Add some salt, pepper, and about ½ teaspoon of cinnamon to the shredded chicken.
-If wanting to heat up the chicken prior to serving, just pop the shredded chicken in the oven with half a cup of chicken broth to reheat.
+Add some salt, pepper, and ground cinnamon to the shredded chicken.

-Wash the dried molokhia (about 200 grams or 7 ounces) in a large bowl or the sink.
+Wash the dried molokhia in a large bowl or sink.
 Depending on where you get it from, it might be dirty.
 Rinse the molokhia several times until the water runs clear.
 Soak the molokhia in hot water for 20 to 30 minutes to soften.
-Drain the molokhia then squeeze it with your hands to ring out excess water.
+Drain the molokhia, then squeeze it with your hands to ring out excess water.
 On a cutting board, roughly chop the molokhia.

 chopping the soaked mloukhieh

-In a bowl, add 8 peeled garlic cloves and salt.
+In a bowl, add peeled garlic cloves and salt.
 Mash until the garlic forms a paste.
-Add the washed and chopped cilantro (about 1 cup).
+Add the washed and chopped cilantro.

 mashing garlic with salt